Cope's Bridge

-Before the construction of a bridge here, the site was known as Taylor's Ford.
+Before the construction of a bridge at this location, the site was known as Taylor's Ford.
 The original bridge at the site was probably timber, built about 1770, and funded by subscription.
 This was replaced by another wooden bridge in 1789.
 A petition to the Court of Chester County in 1804 complained of the decay of the bridge, and asked the county to erect a stone bridge instead.
-The bridge was built in 1807 and cost $26,911.03 It continues to carry traffic today.
+The bridge was built in 1807 and cost $26,911.03.
+It continues to carry traffic today.